Geniuswas/Anno-2205-Revolutions-Mod-English/readme.md

 Revolutions Mod "Universus" v1.8 by Annothek https://www.annothek.net/wbb5/filebase/index.php?file/120-revolution-mod-universus-v-1-8/

 This is an English translation of the above mod.
+All rights reserved to the original mod creator.

 INSTRUCTIONS
 1. Download and extract.
 Move 'data' folder into Anno 2205 installation folder, this folder should not overwrite anything.